zwang695/alexa-skills-list/skills/B01DNNK25I/README.md

 To use the The Pianist skill, try saying...

-* *Alexa, ask The Pianist for an a.*
+* *Alexa, ask The Pianist for an A.*

 * *Alexa, ask The Pianist to help me warm up.*

-* *Alexa, tell the Pianist to give me just an a.*
+* *Alexa, tell the Pianist to give me a B flat.*

 The Pianist helps you practice.
 Do you need to tune your instrument?
 Just ask for an "A"!
+You can also warm up your vocals by saying, "Alexa, ask The Pianist to help me warm up".

 ***